olebole/irafdoc/doc/specred.specplot.rst

   <!-- Sec='REVISIONS' Level=0 Label='SPECPLOT' Line='SPECPLOT V2.11' -->
   <dd>The scale and offset parameters may now be a value, a filename, or
   and image header keyword.
-  The <tt>'f'</tt> key was added to toggle between world and logical pixel coordinates.
+  The <span style="font-family: monospace;">'f'</span> key was added to toggle between world and logical pixel coordinates.
   </dd>
   </dl>
   <dl>